Bernese Mountain Dog Cuddly Face

 ACL Surgery

 Ella is now 5 1/2 years old.
 Her health is very good, but she has had a few struggles.
 This past summer, she had ACL surgery on her back knee.
 After the surgery, she chipped a knee bone, causing a second surgery with a cast for 8 weeks and rest for 12 weeks.
 This was all destabilizing, and I believe she will have a bit of a limp for her lifetime now.
 But she gets around just fine.
-She takes a joint supplement once a day, Deramaxx™ chewable tablet.
+She takes a joint supplement once a day, Deramaxx™ chewable tablet, to ward off the common to this dog breed, hip dysplasia.

 As you can see it didn’t slow her down too too much…